aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 16. Verify that the IP address is the same as the one you noted in the DNS zone.

-17. Enter the command ping TestVM2.contoso.com.
+17. On the start menu of TestVM1 type **Command Prompt** and click to open it then Enter the command ping TestVM2.contoso.com.

 18. Verify that you receive four replies from TestVM2.